 There is no doubt, however, that fighting aggressive crime something the UK police are generally good at doing.
 An example of this is police work in tackling domestic violence: it is arguably one of the most tragic and difficult to police issues facing modern forces.
 The implementation of ‘Clare’s Law’ in March 2014 introduced new ways of disclosing potential cases to the police.
 By January 2015, 1,300 disclosures had been made.
 Boots on the ground response to 999 calls seem in good shape, too.
 The average response to a grade 1 incident for North Yorkshire police in 2011 was 9 minutes and 12 seconds; Nottinghamshire comes in a little slower for that year at 12 minutes.

 In this context the Randian minarchist ideal seems appealing, particularly in the modern day state which is so far entrenched in socialised services.
-The argument for a police force confined to policing aggressive crime and a military used solely for defensive purposes is a strong one, as it would involve not a complete dissolution but a scaling back – a kind of realistic first stopping post for the free society.
+The argument for a police force confined to policing aggressive crime and a military used solely for defensive purposes is a strong one, as it would involve not a complete dissolution but a scaling back – a a realistic aim for a free society.

-That said, Rothbardian ideas about the possibility for effective private security are important to keep in mind.
+That said, the possibility for effective private security is important to keep in mind.
 A private property society would do well to not be solely dependent on a nationwide or county-wide police force, instead employing profit-incentivised service.
 This would have the neat double effect of alleviating the pressure on police forces too.

 So, we’ve examined briefly what the proper role of a police force could be and placed some ideas about an implementation for it within a society oriented around freedom.
 The last important note to make is that I am by no means looking to slander the police; I have the utmost respect for their work and I’m not in a position to criticise those braver than I. I am instead looking at the modern manifestation of the police and enquiring about their legitimacy in relation to civil liberty.
 This is an important role of citizenry, particularly in the light of events in Venezuela, to ensure the police and the state don’t wield an overly strong hand against its people.